Anggabaonks/popon-go/README.md

 --------------

 Run `./brainfuck-psiphon-pro-go` first to export all default settings.
-Config will generated to `config.json` where brainfuck-psiphon-pro-go binary file are executed.
+Config will generated to `config.json` popon-go binary file are executed.

 ### Pro Version